amtwo/Presentations/about-me.md

 # About Andy
 _Pronouns: he/him_

 Andy is a Data Platform MVP and SQL Server DBA that has managed databases in the healthcare, finance, e-commerce, and non-profit sectors.
-Andy is currently SQL Server Infrastructure Architect at Wayfair.com.
+Andy is currently working as a SQL Server Database Reliability Engineer (DBRE).
 He has been supporting high-volume, highly-available OLTP environments with demanding performance needs since 2003.

 Andy is the founder of the BostonSQL User Group, and previous co-organizer of SQL Saturday events in Boston.